StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

 _Training machine learning models on the Advanced Analytics Workspace (AAW) has several advantages._

-1. **Open Source:** The AAW is an open source data platform hosted by Statistics Canada that provides secure (Protected B) access to a variety of data sources, including census data, surveys, and administrative records.
+1. **Open Source:** The AAW is an *open source data platform hosted by Statistics Canada* that provides secure (Protected B) access to a variety of data sources, including census data, surveys, and administrative records.
 This data can be used to train machine learning models and generate insights that can inform policy decisions and improve business processes.

-2. **Versatile:** The AAW is designed to handle large and complex datasets.
-It provides access to a range of advanced analytics tools, including Python, R, and SAS, which can be used to preprocess data, train machine learning models, and generate visualizations.
-The AAW also provides access to cloud computing resources, allowing users to scale up their computing power as needed.
+2. **Versatile:** The AAW is *designed to handle large and complex datasets*.
+It provides access to a range of advanced analytics tools, in any language you like, including *Python, R, and SAS*, which can be used to preprocess data, train machine learning models, and generate visualizations. *Because the AAW leverages cloud technologies, *users can scale up their computing power as needed*.
+*

-3. **Secure:** The AAW is a secure platform (Protected B) that adheres to the highest standards of data privacy and security.
+3. **Secure:** The AAW is a *secure platform (Protected B) that adheres to the highest standards of data privacy and security*.
 Data can be stored and processed on the platform without risk of unauthorized access or data breaches.

 ## MLOps and Data Pipelines

+!!! info "Optimize Data Workflows"
-_MLOps and data pipelines are important tools used in the field of data science to manage and optimize data workflows._
+    MLOps and data pipelines are important tools used in the field of data science to manage and optimize data workflows.

+### MLOps

 MLOps refers to the set of practices and tools used to manage the entire lifecycle of a machine learning model.
 This includes everything from developing and training the model to deploying it in production and maintaining it over time.
 MLOps ensures that machine learning models are reliable, accurate, and scalable, and that they can be updated and improved as needed.

+### Data Pipelines

 Data pipelines are a series of steps that help move data from one system or application to another.
 This includes collecting, cleaning, transforming, and storing data, as well as retrieving it when needed.
 Data pipelines are important for ensuring that data is accurate, reliable, and accessible to those who need it.

+!!! info "Automation and Reliability"
-Together, MLOps and data pipelines help organizations manage the complex process of working with large amounts of data and developing machine learning models.
+    MLOps and data pipelines help organizations manage the complex process of working with large amounts of data and developing machine learning models.
 By automating these processes and ensuring that data is accurate and reliable, organizations can save time and resources while making better decisions based on data-driven insights.

-## Why Containerized MLOps?
+### Why Containerized MLOps?

 The advantages of using a containerized approach for training machine learning models with Argo Workflows include: